 - Medication orders include the last refill date and the quantity. - Remote medication order checks also display the facility name where the medication was prescribed.
 The facility information is provided as a convenience should the user need to get further information from the facility.
-Local medication order checks do not have any text where the facility name would be. - For allergies, the term "remote", "local", and "local and remote" will display based on where the allergy is recorded.
+Local medication order checks do not have any text where the facility name would be. - For allergies, the facility name where the allergy was recorded, reactant, signs, and symptoms are shown - Allergies are sorted in the following manner: - Allergies are sorted by clinical danger level - In cases where allergy severity and symptoms are identical in one or more order checks, a single consolidated order check will display to the user.
+The sort order hierarchy is: - o first by Severity (Highest to Lowest), - second by Causative Agent, - o last by Local and Remote locations